 I thanked her again and headed toward Barnes & Noble, which housed the nearest restroom.
 Along the way, I thought of Joshua and his mother, envying the apparent normalcy of their lives.
 Even during the best of times, my life with Karen was never typical or easy.
 She often seemed undecided about the merits of a "traditional" marriage over a contemporary one, but couldn't settle on a balance between the two.
 She simultaneously embraced the role of staunch feminist alongside a more subdued identity; a modern day "damsel in distress" of sorts.
 Our first conversation was over the phone, and I remember being intrigued by her confidence.
 I didn't understand why someone who was so independent would need a husband in the first place.
 Maybe a few sporadic relationships here and there, but certainly not a marriage.

 Over time, I began to sense a paradox.
 It took awhile for the facts to align, but Karen's insecurities gradually came clear as the manifestation of two opposing personalities: the downtrodden single mother with a strong inferiority complex, and the self-assured intellectual with a sharp demeanor that bled arrogance.
 As we stumbled through the early stages of our relationship, I remember being caught off guard by her ability to cycle rapidly from one extreme to the other.
-Over the course of many conversations, she would regal me with stories of her Southern Baptist upbringing and how it ostensibly promoted her culture and character.
+Over the course of many conversations, she would regal me with stories of her Southern Baptist upbringing, and how it ostensibly promoted her culture and character.
 But invariably, a particular question or comment would prompt recollections of some long-forgotten trauma, thereby derailing the conversation into a shallow abyss of indignation and self-pity.
 The ensuing moments appeared cathartic, as she would seemingly relive each transgression with a level of detail that was eerily vivid.
 In hindsight, the red strobe lights flickering through my head should have been enough to produce a migraine.
 But at some point, I had subconsciously learned to ignore them.

 By the time of my arrival at Barnes & Noble, I was considerably aware of the cold dampness permeating my socks.
 After finding a bathroom and drying myself off, I checked my watch and saw that it was almost five o'clock.
 My new jacket was supposedly water-proof, so I hurriedly tossed the white towel into my bag and began traversing the stock green carpet toward the door.
 After successfully navigating around hordes of casual browsers and strolling families, I found myself within several strides of the exit.
 I could finally see an end to the weekend's trial when something appeared in my periphery, calling out like a flock of sirens through a dismal fog.